FlashpointProject/fpcurator/README.md

 # os, sys, time, re, json,
 # bs4, argparse, codecs, datetime, glob,
 # sqlite3, threading, traceback, webbrowser, zipfile,
-# urllib, difflib, googletrans, and Levenshtein.
+# urllib, difflib, googletrans, qfile, and Levenshtein.

 # This is the regex that will be used to match the site url.
 It is required!